U.S. Sanctions Head of Hezbollah in Joint Action With Qatar

 “The TFTC again demonstrated its great value to international security by disrupting Iran and Hezbollah’s destabilizing influence in the region,” U.S. Treasury Secretary Steven Mnuchin said in a statement.
 “By targeting Hizballah’s Shura Council, our nations collectively rejected the false distinction between a so-called ‘Political Wing’ and Hezbollah’s global terrorist plotting.”

-Mnuchin announced the TFTC cooperation with six Gulf states in 201y.
+Mnuchin announced the TFTC cooperation with six Gulf states in 2017.
 The group shares financial intelligence to target terrorist financing networks.

 Hezbollah is a Shiite militia based in Lebanon, where its political arm recently expanded its influence by making gains in parliamentary elections.
 The group has repeatedly clashed with Israel, and more recently has intervened in the Syrian civil war, fighting on the side of President Bashar al-Assad and his allies Iran and Russia.